-Prospective SF State students should send their completed "proof of immunization form"1 of the REQUIRED immunizations to the SF State University Registrar's office BEFORE enrolling in classes.
+Prospective SF State students should send their completed "proof of immunization form"1 of the REQUIRED immunizations to the SF State University Registrar's office.
 The form can be downloaded at http://health.sfsu.edu/content/vaccinations–and–immunizations#Required-Immunizations

 If you have any questions about required immunizations, please contact the University Registrar’s Office at (415) 338–2350.

 University Registrar's Office, One Stop Student Services Center